-The standard processor will not have any letter at all;
+The standard processor will not have any letters at all;

 - “K” will mean that processor’s clock speed is higher than usual

-- “G” indicates in-built graphics processor (onboard GPU)
+- “G” indicates the in-built graphics processor (onboard GPU)

 There’re more models, letters, and numbers; these are pretty common.
 You may look up others on Intel’s website to learn more about the chipset.
 Understanding the CPU letters is critical to learning about the Intel naming scheme.